sissa81/Cryptocurrency-Clusters/README.md

 * After preparing the data I found 532 tradable cryptocurrencies.
 * Looking at the elbow plot it looks like the best number of groups to classify is 5, possibly 6.
 ![Elbow-Plot](Images/elbow_plot.png)

 * Looking at the scatter plot there are 3 main clusters.
 There are a couple in the middle that looks like only 1 or 2 data points.
+One of the groups is split so it seems to me 4 classification groups would be optimal.

 ![Scatter-Plot](Images/scatter_plot.png)